Self-Love: The Intrinsic Value Of Us

 We hear it said so often “We’re all one” or “We’re all connected” and I think for the most part, many of us accept this but there is still such a mystery as to how this plays out in our daily lives.
 I know that there are many ways in which this happens and one of the ways this ‘oneness’ can be revealed is through telepathy.
 My work with Ayahuasca, psychedelics, shamanism and subtle energies has resulted in some profound telepathic experiences in my every day life.
 It’s not surprising that most of these experiences involve my son as I have a closer connection to him than anyone else in my life.
 The first time I experienced this telepathic connection in an overt way, was long before I delved deeply into plant medicines or psychedelics but it was after my initial foray into the world of shamanism.
 Sometimes there can be hints at future events in our lives – like the foreshadowing we see in movies.

 My first experience happened on a day that I went walking with my mother and son on a trail that was unfamiliar to me.
 We were visiting from out of town and during this walk, I began to take some photos.
 I became immersed in my photography for a while so my mother and son walked ahead.
 I said I’d catch up but I guess I waited too long and they must have been almost at my mother’s home when I realized that I really didn’t know which way to go to find my way back to them.
 I began walking in one direction but it felt more and more unfamiliar and a while later, once I realized that I was truly lost, I heard my mother and son calling my name.
 I soon caught up with them, and my mother explained that my son knew that I was lost.
 Before they arrived home my son insisted on coming back for me and told her that I was lost.
 He was maybe around 4 or 5 years old at the time and when I asked him how he knew I was lost he said “I know your heart”, “I was in your tummy”.
 Both my mother and I were very moved by this experience and it really began to change how I saw our connection.
-To this day, I am still discovering the depths of this connection.
+I am still discovering the depths of this connection.

-The second time I became aware of this connection in a pronounced way was quite some time after I had began working with plant medicines and psychedelics.
+The second time I became aware of this connection in a pronounced way was quite some time after I had begun working with plant medicines and psychedelics.
 I engaged in shamanic practices before I worked with plant medicines and through shamanic journeying, I experienced an inner connection with a guiding presence.
-I experienced this inner connection as a sort of telepathic communication but it was more like insights, downloads and visions rather than the dialogue it became after Ayahuasca.
+I experienced this guiding presence as a sort of telepathic communication but it was more like insights, downloads and visions rather than the dialogue it became after Ayahuasca.
 This wise, guiding presence helped me in many ways right up to the point where I began to work with Ayahuasca.
 After that, this connection became a more pronounced dialogue that has been a guiding influence in my life ever since.
 I connect with this presence daily and it ‘speaks’ to me very clearly at times and especially, in the middle of the night and through my dreams.
 All of this led up to my first experience of conscious/intentional telepathic communication with my son.

 One night, I was woken up in the middle of the night by this guiding presence/voice and it was responding to the intention/question regarding my son that I had posed earlier.
 It was suggested to me, that I speak to my son about my concerns.
 My telepathic reply to this inner voice pointed out the very practical issue of it being the middle of the night and my son was asleep in his room down the hall.
-The response to this was a recommendation for me to speak to my son as I was speaking to this presence – to reach out to him telepathically.
-And so I did just that and I had only begun to do this (in my mind) when I heard his door open and footsteps coming down the hall.
+The guided response urged me to speak to my son as I was speaking to this presence – to reach out to him telepathically.
+I did just that and I had only begun to do this (in my mind) when I heard his door open and footsteps coming down the hall.
 My son came into my room and I was so surprised to see him that I asked out loud “Honey what are you doing here?”.
 He replied “I couldn’t hear you” and crawled inside my bed and went to sleep.
 Obviously, he had ‘heard’ me but in a different way.
 He knew that I had reached out to him telepathically and this was his response.

 A few years later, a friend of mine invited me to participate in a scientific experiment (learn more about that here) exploring the phenomenon of telepathy.
 In this experiment, participants were asked to meditatively connect with hypothalamic mouse neurons.
-There were sensors set attached to these neurons that translated into data that we could see on a computer screen once the attempted connection was completed.
+There were sensors attached to these neurons that translated into data that we could see on a computer screen once the attempted connection was completed.
 My friend, who was also a hypnosis client at one point, gave me instructions that were most unexpected.
 He asked me to send signals/thoughts to these neurons that were disturbing/upsetting.
 It was the opposite to what I had anticipated.
 All of my practices of this nature have involved more peaceful/healing themes and this was quite the challenge.
 So, once I was set up and left alone to make this telepathic connection, I used my own hypnotic techniques to achieve a deeply relaxed state and reached out in my mind to this wise presence that advised me to make a game of this exercise and enjoy it, reassuring me that I would not harm these neurons.
 While in this hypnotic/meditative state, I imagined myself as a fiery cartoon character from a popular animated film called Moana.
 I became this large character walking around the petri dish and singeing the neurons with my feet.
 I experienced the neurons recoil as I singed them.
 I did this for the allotted time and once the exercise was over and before we looked at the results, my friend sat down with me to share with me the reason for his request (to ‘upset’ the neurons).
 He said that many participants had used loving kindness type of meditative thoughts in this experiment in the past without much response but one day, when one of the participants happened to arrive in an angry state, and went ahead with the process none the less, there was a very marked response from the neurons.
 He showed me the computer screen, displaying the sensor’s output, which looked like the kind of graph they have on machines in hospitals showing someone’s vitals.
 It represented the results of the entire experiment to date.
 For the most part, it was flat but there was a large, jagged line going up at one point which was the result of the connection with the angry participant.
 Then the line was relatively flat until again until it spiked at the end.
 This time, the line wasn’t jagged, it rose smoothly upwards and this was a result of my little singeing game with the neurons.
 It was a marked response.

 Throughout my relationship with this presence, I have learned a lot about the importance of thoughts, awareness of how they are directed and the impact they have.
 Typical everyday inner responses impact not only our own experience but they have an effect on others as well.
 I remember one day as I dropped off my son at school, I walked away with a feeling of heaviness and a kind of worried attachment to him.
 I remember this wise inner voice saying “leave him be” and I understood that again, this was having an effect and not a positive one.
 It wasn’t a reprimand, and this heavy feeling I had was an important part of what I was moving through and healing at the time.
 I was made aware of the fact that I was directing it towards my son in a way that previously, I may not have been conscious of doing.
 It wouldn’t have occurred to me that this could be harmful but now, given my experiences and discoveries, I realize that all of it has an impact.
 This is what is meant by the phrase “the energy we’re putting out there”.